-Houston native Yael Vengroff is a vaunted bartender who started at notable Manhattan cocktail bars Tailor, Painkiller and Pegu Club before relocating to L.A.
-She’s currently the bar director at sister establishments The Spare Room and Genghis Cohen and developed “skyballs” for Seattle’s rooftop Mountaineering Club.
+Vaunted bartender Yael Vengroff started at notable Manhattan cocktail destinations Tailor, Painkiller and Pegu Club before relocating to L.A.
+The Houston native currently directs the bar at sister establishments The Spare Room and Genghis Cohen and developed “skyballs” for Seattle’s rooftop Mountaineering Club.
 In 2018, Tales of The Cocktail Spirited Awards named her American Bartender of the Year.

 COVID-19 has decimated bars.
 During the pandemic, Vengroff has been working with Overproof on their CompanyToast initiative, which lets businesses treat employees working from home to virtual cocktail-making classes from top bartenders.
 Experiences include cocktail kit deliveries.
 Proceeds benefit bartenders, many of whom have been unemployed during the crisis.